suryanshgupta9933/cloudstok-assignment/README.md

 # Customer Support Agent

 An autonomous customer support agent built with Python, OpenAI, and Chainlit.
-The agent uses a "Swarm-like" pattern to handle customer queries, check order statuses, and escalate issues when necessary.
+The agent leverages OpenAI's function calling capabilities to intelligently handle customer queries, check order statuses, and escalate issues when necessary, all within a modular Client-Server architecture.

 ## Features